htr3n/htr3n-blog/README.md

 # Blog Source (<https://htr3n.github.io>)

 This is the source of [my blog](https://htr3n.github.io) hosted at github.io.
-I use [Hugo](https://gohugo.io/) with the theme [`hyde-hyde`](https://github.com/htr3n/hyde-hyde) that I created to generate the static resources (HTML, JS, CSS, etc.) and use Gulp with some simple tasks to minifying and setting up other resources (e.g. Keybase).
+I use [Hugo](https://gohugo.io/) with the theme [`hyde-hyde`](https://github.com/htr3n/hyde-hyde) that I created to generate the static resources (HTML, JS, CSS, etc.) and use Gulp with some simple tasks for minifying and setting up other resources (e.g. Keybase).

 ## Quick Start